jeftegoes/AwsOverview/Developer Tools/AWS CodeDeploy.md

   fi
   ```

-- The following script example changes the verbosity level of messages recorded in its error log from warning to debug if the value of the `DEPLOYMENT_GROUP_NAME` environment variable is equal to Staging.
+- The following script example changes the verbosity level of messages recorded in its error log from warning to debug if the value of the `DEPLOYMENT_GROUP_NAME` environment variable isww equal to Staging.
 - This script must be invoked during the `BeforeInstall` deployment lifecycle event:

   ```